yarovyjyurets/git/README.md

 spec.

-*DISCOVERING SERVICES THROUGH ENVIRONMENT VARIABLES* *DISCOVERING SERVICES THROUGH DNS*
+*DISCOVERING SERVICES THROUGH ENVIRONMENT VARIABLES*

+*DISCOVERING SERVICES THROUGH DNS*
 - curl http://kubia.default.svc.cluster.local

 *Connecting to services living outside the cluster* 5.2

+Exposing services to external clients
+-
+You have a few ways to make a service accessible externally:
+>* `Setting the service type to NodePort` —For a NodePort service, each cluster node opens a port on the node itself (hence the name) and redirects traffic received on that port to the underlying service.
+The service isn’t accessible only at the internal cluster IP and port, but also through a dedicated port on all nodes.
+>* `Setting the service type to LoadBalancer` , an extension of the NodePort type—This makes the service accessible through a dedicated load balancer, provisioned from the cloud infrastructure Kubernetes is running on.
+The load balancer redi- rects traffic to the node port across all the nodes.
+Clients connect to the service through the load balancer’s IP.
+>* `Creating an Ingress resource`, a radically different mechanism for exposing multiple ser- vices through a single IP address—It operates at the HTTP level (network layer 7) and can thus offer more features than layer 4 services can.
+We’ll explain Ingress resources in section 5.4.

+Ingerss
+-
+- minikube addons list
+- minikube addons enable ingress